 time.
 It's better to put a 4x4 or 2x4 in the inside corner, and

 then screw both boards into it instead.
 That way the screws are biting

 into side grain where the wood fibers will be able to grip the screws.
 I

 recommend using hex head lag screws with washers rather than

-Another raised bed construction technique is to build with 4x4 or 4x6 timbers, using long lag screws to anchor them together in tiers, 3 to 6 tiers high.
+Another raised bed construction technique is to build with 4x4 or 4x6 timbers, using long lag screws (or 12" spikes) to anchor them together in tiers, 3 to 6 tiers high.
 Lag-screw the second tier onto the first, then the third onto the second, etc. Stagger the screws so they don't run into each other, and countersink them so that they don't stick up above the surface, so that the timber above can lay flat on the timber below.

 Make sure your timbers are straight and true, with no bow or twist in them.
 If you have a long side, 6 feet or more, you might want to also run a rebar rod vertically through the tiers.
 To do this drill a 1/2" diameter hole all the way through the tiers (you'll need a long auger bit for this), and pound a 3/8" diameter rebar rod through them to hold them all together.
 The rebar should be at least the same length as the height of the bed, or longer if you want to drive it right into the ground to anchor it.